aaron maxwell's web space

 Founder, Mobile Web Up

-Successful market analysis to determine high-quality, underserved need in marketplace.
+Market analysis to determine high-quality, underserved need in marketplace.
 Designed, implemented and iteratively expanded the original core software, Mobilize by Mobile Web Up, used to create and host clients' mobile websites.
 Developed, deployed and iteratively updated original digital marketing strategy to establish early success stories and paying clients.

 Software engineer in testing/QA, SnapLogic